pyliaorachel/pyliaorachel.github.io/_posts/tutorial/DevOps/2017-08-04-getting-started-with-docker-running-flask-redisdb-and-nginx.md

 1. Introducing Docker & Setup
 2. Basic Commands
-3. _Tutorial: A Flask Project on Docker_
+3. _Hands On Time: A Flask Project on Docker_

 ## Introducing Docker